Uppsala Biomedical Centre – BMC

 Evolutionary Biology Centre – EBC

 Research and education in biology.
 Research touching on evolutionary processes at all levels, from molecular evolution and the evolution of genetic systems, organs, and immune systems to the evolution of local adaptation and social behaviours in natural populations, processes behind the development of new species, and the systems of organisms.
 The disciplines physiology, developmental biology and environmental toxicology, where the interactions between organisms and the environment are studied, are also part of EBC.
 The Museum of Evolution (Botany, Zoology and Paleontology) has both public and scientific lines of activity.

 Gamla Torget Campus

 Research and education in law, political science and peace and conflict research.
-Also located at this campus are the Uppsala Center for Russian and Eurasian Studies (UCRS), the Dag Hammarskjöld Library and the Library of Law with the European Documentation Center (EDC).
+Also located at this campus are the Uppsala Centre for Russian and Eurasian Studies (UCRS), the Dag Hammarskjöld Library and the Library of Law with the European Documentation Centre (EDC).
 Uppsala university has used some of the campus buildings for research and education for more than 400 years.

 The Geo Centre is home to education and research in earth sciences – anything from igneous rocks, volcanoes and earthquakes, to weather and climate, the evolution of life on earth and dinosaurs, glaciers and the storage of carbon dioxide.
 Also home to Uppsala Centre for Sustainable Development.

 Information Technology Centre

 The Information Technology Centre (ITC) is located at the former regiment area.
 Here research is conducted in algorithms, programming languages, databases, computer architecture, human-computer interaction, and more.
 ITC also houses centres for computerised image analysis, IT use in Sweden (NITA), programming of multi-core computers (UPMARC) and high-performance computing (UPPMAX).

 Research lab for immunology, cancer, genetic disorders, diabetes and Alzheimers disease.
 Research on medical genetics, tumour biology, medical radiation science, clinical genetics, clinical pathology, clinical immunology and molecular geriatrics are all housed in the Rudbeck Laboratory together with several of Uppsala University Hospital’s laboratories (clinical genetics, clinical immunology and clinical pathology).

 At the Ångström Laboratory, natural scientists and engineers are educated.
 Research in physics, chemistry, mathematics, and technology and energy.
 The Ångström Laboratory is one of Europe’s most advanced laboratories for materials research.
 Here you will also find Scandinavias largest cleanroom.